 (a) The debarring official may debar you for any of the causes in § 180.800.
 However, the official need not debar you even if a cause for debarment exists.
 The official may consider the seriousness of your acts or omissions and the mitigating or aggravating factors set forth at § 180.860.

 (b) The debarring official bases the decision on all information contained in the official record.
-The record includes—
+The record includes:

 (1) All information in support of the debarring official's proposed debarment;